AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
 Only available for AWS, AWSGov, AWSChina, Azure, AzureGov, AzureChina, AWS Top Secret and AWS Secret gateways.
 Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
 AWS, AWSGov, AWSChina, AWS Top Secret and AWS Secret allow the use of any character.
 Azure, AzureGov and AzureChina allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.
 * `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Gateway in seconds.
 Must be a number in the range [20-600].
 The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
 To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.
+* `rx_queue_size` - (Optional) Gateway ethernet interface RX queue size.
+Once set, can't be deleted or disabled.
+Available for AWS as of provider version R2.22+.

 ### Public Subnet Filtering Gateway